kintone/cli-kintone/README.md

       --attachments-dir      Attachment file directory                  [string]
       --format               Output format. "csv" or "json"
+                                      [choices: "csv", "json"] [default: "csv"]
+      --encoding             Character encoding
-                                      [choices: "csv", "json"] [default: "csv"] -c, --condition            The query string                           [string]
+                             (available only if the output format is CSV) [choices: "utf8", "sjis"] [default: "utf8"] -c, --condition            The query string                           [string]
       --order-by             The sort order as a query                  [string] --fields               The fields to be exported in comma-separated